aolbrysz/audiogui/README.md

 - View and edit metadata tags (title, artist, album) of .flac and .wav files

 ## Roadmap
-- Support for .mp3 and other formats
+- Support for .mp3 and other formats (in progress)
-- View and edit thumbnails / album covers
+- View and edit thumbnails / album covers (in progress)
-- Built-in file system explorer
+- Implement built-in file system explorer
+- Replace placeholder image
+- Increase aesthetic value of app

 ## Tech Stack
 - Python 3